MatthieuFra/jsPsychPDS/index.md

 and are asked to choose which of the two they prefer.
 In a preference ranking task, participants are presented with all of the stimuli at once, and are asked to arrange them from the least to the most preferred.
-With preference ratings, participants rate their preference for each of the stimuli on a categorical or continuous scale .
+With preference ratings, participants rate their preference for each of the stimuli on a categorical or continuous scale.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>